Overview

 | Luck | Resonance Adjacent | Reroll entire Challenge once/session | Session |

-When a Lineage or Profession grants access to an Odd Talent tradition or category:
+When a Lineage or Profession grants access to an Odd Talent:

 - The character can train the granted Odd Talent like any other Talent.